0Cy-An0/Cyan.Rnd/README.md

         - Difficulty Setting to influence item scaling (both enemy and reward)
         - reward items can still only be selected once per player but will drop multiplied after selection
             - Additional Items might fall of the edge.
 This is Intended. (in so far that i can't be bother to make it so that the items don't explode)
-    - there is a option to get more monsters instead of just 1 type added
+    - there is a option to get more monsters instead of just 1 type added (also blacklist)
     - various speed and cell percentage Settings
     - check the options or Config for a more detailed list that may include options not listed here